CymatiCorp/CyKit/README.md

 Server Support
 ==============
-Added ability to stream the data to a TCP connection.
+Added ability to stream the data to a TCP connection. <br>

-Updated a cleaner streaming server, with no EEG/graph.
+Adjust Python PATH in batch files as necessary.
 Type RunStream.bat

     (runs: Python.exe stream.py)

-Type RunServer.bat

-     (runs: Python.exe streamdata.py)

-It will pause waiting for a connection.
-When a connection is made, the server will stream the data to the client.
-The EEG render graph also displays

-Type RunClient.bat

-    (runs: Python.exe client.py)

-Once the server is running, run this and it will establish a connection and print the data.
-Sending first the ByteCode of which sensor it is, and then trailing will be the data from the sensor.

-Note, the batch files adjust the PATH to run Python27, useful if you have multiple versions of Python.
-Adjust as necessary.

 mIRC Support
 =============

 Added a mIRC script that will connect to the TCP server and display in a simple graph the activity of the sensors.
-Will update later.

 In Command Prompt type RunStream.bat